mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 ## Retry-later functionality

 State scripts are allowed to return a specific error code, in order to rerun at a later time.
-Thus if a script returns the error code '21', the client will sleep for a default time of one minute, or for a user-specified interval 'StateScriptRetryTimeoutSeconds', which can be set in the mender config.
-Also note that scripts are not allowed to retry infinitely.
-Either a standard max window of thirty minutes is allocated to each script, or this can be configured manually by using the mender config variable 'StateScriptRetryIntervalSeconds'.
+Thus if a script returns the error code '21', the client will sleep for a default time of one minute, or for a user-specified interval `StateScriptRetryTimeoutSeconds`, which can be [set in the mender config](../../client-configuration/configuration-file).
+Also note that scripts are not allowed to retry for infinitely long.
+Either a standard max window of thirty minutes is allocated to each script, or this can be configured manually by using the mender config variable `StateScriptRetryIntervalSeconds`.

 ## Example use cases